Dr. O’Neil’s research focuses on poverty, health disparities, housing insecurity, racial inequality, and public policy.

 Dr. O’Neil studies how our most vulnerable citizens interact with the judicial system to understand how excessive court-mandated costs can spur deleterious consequences such as homelessness, bankruptcy, criminal activity, and victimization.
 Her work uncovers the role court-ordered fines, fees, and costs play in perpetuating poverty and sustaining gender and racial disparities in American families.
-Her work is supported by the Laura and John Arnold Foundation with which she is Co-Investigator and site leader for the State of Michigan on “Community Corrections Fines and Fees” for PI Ebony Ruhland of the University of Cincinnati and by Poverty Solutions at the University of Michigan where she was Co-Investigator on “Targeting Poverty in the Courts” with Law Professor J.J.
+Her work is supported by The National Science Foundation and Arnold Ventures.
+She is Co-Investigator and site leader for the State of Michigan on “Community Corrections Fines and Fees” for PI Ebony Ruhland of the University of Cincinnati and by Poverty Solutions at the University of Michigan where she was Co-Investigator on “Targeting Poverty in the Courts” with Law Professor J.J.
 Prescott.

 Dr. O’Neil is the first generation in her family to attend college.